MaximilianFreitag/Zufallswort/README.md

 <!-- Current bugs -->
 ## Current bugs 🐞

-When you import the library you will see three words as an output.
+(FIXED) - When you import the library you will see three words as an output.
 Just ignore them.
-(FIXED)

 <br>